Outline of cell biology

 The following outline is provided as an overview of and topical guide to cell biology:

 Cell biology - A branch of biology that includes study of cells regarding their physiological properties, structure, and function; the organelles they contain; interactions with their environment; and their life cycle, division, and death.
 This is done both on a microscopic and molecular level.
-Cell biology research extends to both the great diversities of single-celled organisms like bacteria and the complex specialized cells in multicellular organisms like humans.
+Cell biology research extends to both the great diversities of single-celled organisms such as bacteria and the complex specialized cells in multicellular organisms such as humans.
 Formerly, the field was called cytology (from Greek κύτος, kytos, "a hollow;" and -λογία, -logia).

 A branch of science

 Cell biology can be described as all of the following: